realworldocaml/book/en/compiler-backend.md

 speed.
 The mapping from the lambda form to bytecode is straightforward, and this results in predictable (but slow) execution speed.

+The bytecode interpreter implements a stack-based virtual machine.
+The OCaml stack and an associated accumulator stores values that consist of:

+*   _long_ values corresponding to an OCaml `int` type.
+*   _block_ values that contain the block header and a memory address with the data fields that contain further OCaml values indexed by an integer.
+*   _code offset_ values that are relative to the starting code address.

-The interpreter uses the OCaml stack and an accumulator to store values.
-It only has seven registers in total: the program counter, stack pointer, accumulator, exception and argument pointers, and environment and global data.
+The interpreter virtual machine only has seven registers in total: the program counter, stack pointer, accumulator, exception and argument pointers, and environment and global data.
 You can display the bytecode instructions in textual form via `-dinstr`.
 Try this on one of our earlier pattern matching examples.

 ```frag
 ((typ console)(name back-end/instr_for_pattern_monomorphic_exhausive.out))